robece/microservices-aks/challenge-01/README.md

     <img src="/challenge-01/resources/images/orchestration-architecture.png" width="600" />
 </div>

-## Leverage Azure DevOps
+## Leverage Azure DevOps / GitHub

-You could also leverage Azure DevOps to implement a CI/CD pipeline for each app.
+You could also leverage Azure DevOps or GitHub Actions to implement a CI/CD pipeline for each app.
 For that need to create a new Azure build pipeline per app by using the associated yaml definition located in the build-deploy folder.

 <div style="text-align:center">
     <img src="/challenge-01/resources/images/devops-ci-cd-pipelines.png" width="600" />